itsnotadam/Professor-Ping/README.md

 A high-performance DDoS botnet controller with Telegram-based C&C (Command and Control) capabilities, designed for educational and research purposes.

-## ⚠️ Intended Use
+## 🔍 Overview

 This botnet client is designed for manual USB deployment - meaning you physically insert a USB drive into a target computer and execute the deployment script to manually add bots to your botnet network.
-This requires either physical access to the machine or and requires logging in with administrator privileges to bypass security protections.
+This requires either physical access to the machine and requires logging in with administrator privileges to bypass security protections.

+- **Computer-based Infection:** While computer-based infection is more challenging (requiring either social engineering or sophisticated AV bypass), we prioritize computers over traditional telnet-scanned IoT devices because each computer provides significantly more processing power, bandwidth, and reliability.
+This trade-off means you need fewer machines for much stronger attacks, making the extra effort worth it for better performance.

+- **Hypothetical Deployment Scenarios:** In research environments, this approach is more efficient than telnet scanning - where one might study physical security vulnerabilities in places like electronics stores in malls with display computers, public libraries with shared workstations, or educational institutions with open computer labs.
+Where one good computer can do more than many IoT devices, making targeted manual deployment better than mass scanning.

 ## 🚀 Features